 You can make payments into your account by instructing the payment from another account held with us or a third party.
 To make the payment from a UK account, you should provide your sort code and account number, or from an international account, your IBAN.
 You can find both of these on your App.

 Funds will be available and visible in your App as soon as we have received them.

 We operate in strict conformity with Sharia rules.
 The fees we charge vary according to the type of service that we provide to you and the type of account that you have with us.
-Our fees are displayed on our Fees and Limits sheet accessible at https://www.nomobank.com/our-pricing or via the App at any time.
+We may update the fees and charges for the multicurrency and exchange services from time to time.
+Our fees are displayed on our Fees and Limits sheet accessible at Nomo Bank - Our Fees or via the App at any time.

 We’ll send you your account statement each month through the App and at any time you ask us for it.
 We’ll email as soon as a new account statement is available.

 We need to use information about you for different reasons.
 This includes managing your accounts, providing our products and services to you and others, and meeting our legal and regulatory obligations.
 We’ll also share your information with our trusted third parties for these purposes.